pulumi/pulumi-cloud-import/README.md

 $ export ARM_SUBSCRIPTION_ID=xxxxxxxxxxxxxxxxxxxxxxxxxx # ID of the Subscription that you'd like to read from
 $ pulumi up --skip-preview --show-reads # run the azure cloud import program
 ```

+### Debugging

+Some programs provide additional debug logging.
+You can turn it on by setting `PULUMI_CLOUD_IMPORT_DEBUG=true` before running the program.

 ## Pulumi Cloud